stonecoldpat/anysender-gas/README.md

 ## Setup:

-We need to update the config.ts with a 12-word seed and a ropsten infura ID.
+We need to update the config.ts with:

 ``` MNEMONIC ```: 12 word seed